apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 When installing on Windows, you need to add the path to the Gradle's binary directory to your `path` environment variable.
 See [Setting Environment Variables](#setting-environment-variables)) on how to configure system environment variables.

+_**Note:** This is the system's Gradle version.
+The system's Gradle binary will create the Gradle Wrapper file that declares and obtains the appropriate version of Gradle needed for building the Android application.
+The system-level and project-level version of Gradle may not and does not need to match.
+The project-level's version of Gradle is defined in the Cordova-Android's package and set based on what Android supports._

-### Android SDK
+### Android Studio

-Install [Android Studio][android_studio].
+Download and install [Android Studio][android_studio].
 Follow the instructions at the linked Android Developer site to get started.

-Opening Android Studio for the first time will guide you through the process of installing the Android SDK.
+Opening Android Studio for the first time will guide you through the process of installing the Android SDK packages.

 #### Adding SDK Packages

-After installing the Android SDK, you must also install the packages for whatever [API level](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels) you wish to target.

-It is recommended to install the highest SDK version that your version of cordova-android supports. (see [Android API Level Support](#android-api-level-support)).
+It is recommended to install the highest supported version of the SDK Platform and Build Tools based on the project's installed version of Cordova-Android.
+Please see the [Android API Level Support](#android-api-level-support) to find the supported version based on the Cordova-Android versions.

 In the Android Studio, open the **SDK Manager** (`Tools > SDK Manager`) and confirm that the following are installed for the targeted version of Android.: